COME AND VISIT OUR WAREHOUSE SHOP. OPEN WEEKDAYS 9am - 5pm at CHURCH FARM, RODE, SOMERSET BA11 6AA

 Tacos are most definitely best eaten warm, you can cook the tacos and keep them warm in our lovely woven basket taco warmers

-1. Dice the pork loin into quite small 1cm cubes.
+1. Dice the pork belly into quite small 1cm cubes.

-2. Heat a frying pan up so it's smoking hot, add a small splash of oil and throw in the diced pork.
+3. Heat a frying pan up so it's smoking hot, add a small splash of oil and throw in the diced pork belly.
 Quickly arrange them in the pan so they are evenly spread out, then leave them to develop a nice colour.
 After a minute or so, toss the pork around in the pan to brown the other sides.
-Once the pork is nearly cooked and has a lovely caramelised crust, pour in the Mojo sauce and mix the pork through.
-Turn the heat down and cook the pork in this sauce for another couple of minutes, it should reduce down a create a lovely coating on the meat.
+Once the pork is nearly cooked and has a lovely caramelised crust, turn the heat down and cook the pork for another couple of minutes.

 3. Meanwhile heat up a second pan and cook the tacos for around 30 seconds on each side.